ajt025/FBU-Flixster/README.md

 Describe any challenges encountered while building the app.

 * Currently, movies with long titles bleed into the description text.
-* While working on putting in the placeholder gif, ran into issue with a non-existent .placeholder method for Glide.
+* If using new versions of Glide, must use the .apply function with the .placeholder function within Glide to implement a placeholder.

 ## Open-source libraries used